jackseagrist/Wildfire_Hackathon/index.md

 ### Motivation

 One vital aspect of fire loss prevention is evacuation procedures, in particular how fire and police authorities decide and implement effective yet necessary evacuations in the face of imminent danger.
 Aggressive fires, jammed roads, and panicked evacuees can complicate well thought out evacuation procedures potentially having fatal results.

 Even when a town has preprepared evacuation zone, such as in Paradise, dissemination of information and response in a time sensitive situation can still be extremely difficult (3).
-Officials attempted to alert the public through the national Integrated Public Alert and Warning System (IPAWS) during the Camp fire but encountered technical difficulties (4).
+Officials attempted to alert the public through the national Integrated Public Alert and Warning System (IPAWS) during the Camp fire but encountered technical difficulties, highlighting the need for improved communication solutions during disaster events (4).

+In addition, many mid size and small fire departments still rely on experience and non digital tools for evacuation.
+With the increasing availability of open source data and techonology, there is a real potential to create tools that can make the first responders' decision making process easier during disasters.

 Our project aims to create an easy to use, government facing, data based tool that assists fire departments in real time evacuation scenarios.
 Our tool utilizes live traffic and critical facilities data to provide a blend of need to know data to decision makers in high stake situations.
 High human and economic loss fires such as the Camp Fire in Paradise, CA serve as a motivation to help provide information for safe evacuation routes or areas to shelter to minimize wildfire loss.